CUCTF/cuctf.github.io/README.md

 3. Build the site and make it available on a local server by running:

-`bundle exec jekyll serve`
+`bundle exec jekyll serve --livereload --host=127.0.0.1`

-4. Check the webpage at http://localhost:4000.
+4. Check the webpage at http://127.0.0.1:4000.

+### Docker Version

+Alternatively, use docker.
+From within the root directory, run:

+`docker-compose up`

+The live preview will be available in the same url as listed before.

 ### Modify the webpage's content